 How to Get Rid of Butt Acne?

 Prevention is just as important as treatment when dealing with acne on your butt.
-When in doubt, remember to keep your butt clean and dry.
+When in doubt, remember to keep the area clean and dry.

-Here are some lifestyle tips to help keep your booty clear:
+Here are some lifestyle tips to keep your butt clear:

 Sweat Management